 Statistical analyses were performed with R software, version 3.1.3 (R Development Core Team, 2015).
 We first analyzed the effect of trap size and type of preserving fluid on the activity-density and species (carabid) or genus (spider) richness values obtained.
 Rarefied richness (number of species or genera) was determined at five individuals for both carabids and spiders with the vegan package (Oksanen 2013).
 This small number of individuals was a compromise between the need to achieve rarefaction by levelling down community size across all traps without excluding too many traps for which the number of individuals would be below this threshold.
 In the case of carabids, this led us to remove 38 data points (with less than five individuals) evenly distributed over the three types of traps (10 for large traps with salt water, 14 for small traps with salt water and 14 for small traps with vinegar).

-CWM body sizes were calculated as the mean body length weighted by the relative activity-density of each species (carabids) or genus (spiders) at community level using the FD package.
-Body length values originated from the BETSI database (Pey et al. 2014).
+CWM body sizes were calculated as the mean body length weighted by the relative activity-density of each species (carabids) or genus (spiders) using the FD package (Laliberté et al. 2014).
+Body length values where obtained from the BETSI database (Pey et al. 2014).